Chadowo/gosu-mruby-wrapper/README.md

 ```

 It will work out-of-the-box so your users don't have to open a terminal.
 The
-only con is that your source code has to be bundled with your game/app, a
+only con is that your source code has to be bundled with your game, a
 possible workaround if you don't want your source code to be seen is to
 [compile your Ruby files to bytecode](https://mruby.org/docs/articles/executing-ruby-code-with-mruby.html#bytecode-mrb), you can `require` bytecode files from plain Ruby files
 so the statement `require 'main'` will work the same as before.